As a man, getting and maintaining an erection is an essential element of maintaining a healthy, fulfilling sex life.

 Changes to your lifestyle can help to treat some causes of erectile dysfunction.
 However, most men affected by ED find that medications also play an important role in helping them get erect faster and stay hard during sex.

-Currently, there are three FDA-approved medications for treating ED and improving your sexual performance: Sildenafil (the active ingredient in Viagra), tadalafil (Cialis) and vardenafil (Levitra).
+There are three medications for treating ED and improving your sexual performance available on Hims: Sildenafil (the active ingredient in Viagra) and tadalafil (Cialis) and Viagra Connect®.

 Our guide to what you should expect from ED medication explains how these medications work in more detail.
 You can also learn more about each medication and its effects below.